 Students will learn the basic techniques to culture differentiated and pluripotent stem cells and they will be trained to induce the transition between cellular states.
 Finally, they will have the opportunity to perform in vitro assays that will help us to recognize the ultimate state of pluripotency.

-In this course, you will be introduced to the basis of Drosophila melanogaster research.
-You will learn about fly genetics through experimentation by crossing flies, identifying genetic markers and balancer chromosomes, and applying other genetic tools used everyday in Drosophila laboratories worldwide.
-We will learn about the fly anatomy at different stages.
-In addition, we will also perform in vivo dissections, immunohistochemistry and use advanced microscopy.
+experimentation by crossing flies, identifying genetic markers and balancer chromosomes, and applying other genetic tools used every day in the lab.
+We will learn about the different stages of development and the anatomy of the fly at different stages.
+We will also perform fly dissections and use advanced microscopy.

 1. Strategies to Understand Aging and Senescence